Helicopter money: Accounting and implications for central bank balance sheets

 One of the main concerns with transfers from the central bank directly to the private sector is that in contrast to conventional open-market operations the central bank does not have an asset corresponding to the base money created.
 This has implications for the measured equity of the central bank because base money is typically treated as a liability, but it could also constrain the central bank's ability to set interest rates in the future.

 For this reason, Bundesbank president Jens Weidmann also voiced opposition against helicopter money, arguing it would "tear gaping holes in central bank balance sheets.
 Ultimately, it would be down to the euro-area countries, and thus the taxpayer, to shoulder the costs because central banks would be unprofitable for quite some time."
 The National Bank of Belgium also released a paper making a similar argument.

+However, more conventional instruments, like TLTROs and quantitative easing can also result in important losses on central banks' balance sheets.
+During the period 2022–2024, Eurozone central banks made losses to the tune of 160 billion euros as a consequence of the ECB's rates hikes.

 The accounting treatment of central banks' balance sheets is controversial.
 Most economists now recognize that the 'capital' of the central bank is not really important.
 What matters is whether expansion of base money can be reversed in the future, or there are other means to raise interest rates.
 Various options have been proposed.
 Oxford professor, Simon Wren-Lewis has suggested that the government pre-commit to providing the Bank of England with bonds if needed.

 The European Central Bank can, in fact, mandate an increase in its capital, and the introduction of tiered reserves and interest on reserves gives central banks an array of tools to protect their own net income and the demand for reserves.

-Threat against central bank independence
+Threat to central bank independence

 Endra Curren and Ben Holland of Bloomberg stated "That type of stimulus [helicopter money] used to be taboo, in part because it risks eroding the independence from politics that monetary policy makers prize [...]
 History is littered with cautionary tales in which blurring the lines between central bank and Treasury coffers led to runaway inflation."